-The students will develop the laboratory practices and the laboratory projects in groups of two students during the continuous assessment.
-Both students will be given the same mark.
+The students will develop the laboratory practices and the laboratory projects in groups of two students during the continuous assessment, whenever possible.
+Both students will be given the same mark if they have attended the laboratory classes together and show that they have worked together in the realisation of the practices and laboratory assignments.